 Last week, in the Part 1 of this blog post we have installed Ubuntu 16.04 LTS Server-edition into a VMWare Fusion virtual machine running on Mac.
-Now we are going to complete the configuration of the Ubuntu server, install all the prerequisites for deploying Delphi application and deploy “Hello World” Delphi app using the latest Delphi 10.2 Tokyo beta, as the product has not yet been released.
+Now we are going to complete the configuration of the Ubuntu server, install all the prerequisites for deploying the Delphi application, and deploy “Hello World” Delphi app using the latest Delphi 10.2 Tokyo beta, as the product has not yet been released.
 This means that anything that I’m describing here might change in the final version of Delphi!

 I’m a Linux newbie and the command-line world of server-side Linux really impresses me.
 I’m used to run those really big Windows virtual machines, that even on my relatively new Mac need time to start and stop.
-On the other hand the VM with Ubuntu that I have just installed is almost exactly 3GB in size.
+On the other hand, the VM with Ubuntu that I have just installed is almost exactly 3GB in size.
 It starts quickly and stops quickly.
 There is something to it:-)

-The best source of information how to configure Ubuntu for Delphi development is Craig Chapman’s blog post and last week’s “Delphi Linux Bootcamp” webinar with Craig.
-The only difference is that Craig is using Virtual Box, and not VMWare as his virtualisation technology.
+The best source of information on how to configure Ubuntu for Delphi development is Craig Chapman’s blog post and last week’s “Delphi Linux Bootcamp” webinar with Craig.
+The only difference is that Craig is using Virtual Box, and not VMWare as his virtualization technology.
 Inside the Ubuntu the steps are almost identical.

 The configuration for Linux development with Delphi is logically the same as deploying to Mac or to iOS.
 Delphi itself is a Windows application and requires Windows to run.
 I’m using Mac, that is why I need to have a separate Windows 10 virtual machine for Delphi.
 In the installation folder of RAD Studio, you will find “PAServer” subdirectory.
-There are installation files for installing PAServer on Mac, Windows and Linux.
-Our objective is to take the Linux PAServer, deploy and install it on Linux box.
+There are installation files for installing PAServer on Mac, Windows, and Linux.
+Our objective is to take the Linux PAServer, and deploy and install it on Linux box.
 “PAServer” stands for “Platform Assistant Server”.
 It is a console app that needs to be running on a machine where you want to deploy, run and debug Delphi (and/or C++Builder) applications.
 The IDE needs to know the IP address of the machine where the PAServer is running.
-When you hit “Run” button inside of the IDE, the project gets compiled locally and then it is sent to the remote machine for execution or debugging session.
+When you hit “Run” button inside of the IDE, the project gets compiled locally, and then it is sent to the remote machine for execution or debugging sessions.

 The first thing is to check what is the IP address of the Linux machine.
 Enter “ifconfig” from command-line and make note of the IP address associated with the virtual Ethernet card.

 The next step is to update and upgrade the currently installed version of Ubuntu software.
-The ISO image is created once in a while and in the meantime Linux development never stops.
+The ISO image is created once in a while and in the meantime, Linux development never stops.
 That is why we need to run the following commands to get our installation up to date:

 sudo apt-get update